sharproyalz/personal-portfolio/README.md

 ### Changelog

+### Version 1.1.0

+-   Removed bars
+-   Added github icon instead of text
+-   Fixed the images
+-   Added mustache-express for a dynamic way of adding projects.
+-   Changed bootstrap website and express JS website to career website
+-   Added sudoku solver

+#### Upcoming Enhancements

+-   Improve overall responsiveness
+-   Add new page for more projects
+-   Edit contact page

 #### Version 1.0.1

 -   Changed the color theme
 -   Changed the heading name
--   Added technologies I used.
+-   Added technologies I used

-#### Upcoming Enhancements

--   Improve overall responsiveness
--   Remove unnecesarry items (texts, bar and etc.)
--   Fix the images
--   Add github icon instead of text
--   Use a dynamic way of adding projects.

 #### Version 1.0.0